 This would make the storage “unified” and would involve a large network of differing topologies.

 The storage needs to be tier 1, affordable, provide a minimum guaranteed level of performance to all operating systems and hosts and above all interact with many assortment of applications.
-Also be aware of application and operating system requirements.
+Also be aware of the application and operating system requirements.
 The storage needs to support SSD /Flash (solid state drives) for high speed caching of data, fast SAS 15k drives, enterprise class high capacity nearline drives, consume relatively low amounts of power and take up minimum rack-space.
 You will also need to consider should be clustering, replication, snapshots, thin provisioning, optional data encryption and storage tiering.

-Clearly if this storage existed businesses could invest more in providing a highly advanced storage platform that could grow to accommodate everything the business throws at them.
+Clearly, if this storage existed businesses could invest more in providing a highly advanced storage platform that could grow to accommodate everything the business throws at them.

 By deploying a clustered storage solution you ensure continuous availability of data and better performance.
-In addition to this you could replicate this information to another site using the built-in replication.
+In addition to this, you could replicate this information to another site using the built-in replication.